The idea of a Jewish Institute for Technical Education in Palestine (1901-1921)

 The call to found a Jewish university was made at the Fifth Zionist Congress in Basel in 1901, with Theodor Herzl as the spokesman for this educational idea.

 A report drawn up under the direction of three important Zionists, Martin Buber, Berthold Feiwel and Chaim Weizmann, confirmed Herzl’s call for the founding of a university.
 Although none of the authors had a technical background, they recommended the establishment of a technical university instead of a humanities university.
-They argued that anti-Semitic laws had for many years denied Jews admission to a technical education at European universities and drew up a plan for a technical center (in Hebrew “Technion”) that would train young men and women in technical and agricultural professions.
+They argued that anti-Semitic laws and arbitrariness had denied Jews admission to a technical education at European universities for many years and drew up a plan for a technical center (in Hebrew “Technion”) that would train young men and young women in technical and agricultural professions.

 Theodor Herzel at the Zionist Congress in Basel, Copyright Govern.
 Press Office D131-027